hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 likely have a better time at RC than you would without them.
-Depending on what your partner does, however, it can be a pretty isolating experience for them, as you’ll likely make connections to people that she doesn’t know and has no immediate relation with—and doesn’t have as easy access to as you do.
+Depending on what your partner does, however, it can be a pretty isolating experience for them, as you’ll likely make connections to people that she doesn’t know and has no immediate relation with—and doesn’t have as easy access to as you do, because she can’t be at RC during its regular hours.
 Your mileage may vary.

 ## Fin